-It is finally time to answer all of the Ask Me Anything questions you all asked!
+It is finally time to answer all of the Ask Me Anything questions you all asked about living with chronic illness!
 Wow, you guys did not take it easy on me at all!
 These were some good ones!

 How can others support you as you begin considering a ministry to others with chronic illness?
 What resources could we help provide?
 How specifically can we pray for you with this?